kormiltsev/Telegram-bot-Welly-collection/README.md

 Story:

-My kid collect Welly's toy cars.
+This app is for kid tomanage collection of Welly toy cars (1:60).
 In store need to check does this toy is already in collectoin.
 So I create Telegram bot to fast check (instead of an app =) ) Next step is make it universal.
 By the way Telegram UI is good alternative to create app on every OS.